Publication ethics

 Acknowledgment of Sources: Reviewers should identify important and pertinent published works that the authors have not cited.
 Additionally, a reviewer should bring to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.

-The AHSTR editor holds the responsibility of deciding and determining which submitted articles should be approved for publication.
-The editor's decisions are guided by the recommendations of the Journal's editorial board and constrained by pertinent legal requirements.
-The editor may confer with other editors or reviewers in reaching and making the final decision.
+The AHSTR editor-in-Chief holds the responsibility of deciding and determining which submitted articles should be approved for publication.
+The editor-in-Chief's decisions are guided by the recommendations of the Journal's editorial board and constrained by pertinent legal requirements.
+The editor-in-Chief may confer with other editors or reviewers in reaching and making the final decision.

 The AHSTR is committed to maintaining and upholding the highest standards of research integrity, transparency, and ethical publishing practices.
 Furthermore, the AHSTR takes all allegations of research misconduct seriously and addresses them in accordance with the guidelines established by the Committee on Publication Ethics (COPE) or equivalent standards.